nextcloud/admin_notifications/README.md

-# admin_notifications
+# 🔧🔔 Admin notifications

-🔧🔔 Allows admins to trigger notifications for users via the console or an HTTP endpoint
+Allows admins to generate notifications for users via the console or an HTTP endpoint